 Applications should include:

-- a complete application form which includes a detailed description of the proposed project and proposed output
+- Complete the online application which includes a detailed description of the proposed project and proposed output,

 If you wish to discuss the application process please contact the Rectors Office, UNSW Canberra, by email: firstname.lastname@example.org.